 In the last decades, the place of Islam in contemporary Turkish society has been a major topic of debate (see p.
 15 of Political and Social Relations).
 Viewing itself as a protector of Kemalist secularism, the military has intervened several times in the Turkish political process (see p.
 16-20 of History and Myth).
 Some members of Turkey's religious minorities have pressed their cases before the European Court of Human Rights (ECHR).
-Following a recent ECHR ruling, the government has begun providing some subsidies to certain Christian and Jewish organizations.
-In a 2016 ruling, the ECHR found that the Turkish authorities' refusal to recognize Alevism and its places of worship breached Alevis' right to freedom of religion.
-Nevertheless, it is still unclear if and how the government might implement policy changes regarding the Alevis' status.
+Following a recent ECHR ruling, the government has begun providing some subsidies to certain Christian, Jewish, and Alevi organizations.
+In 2022, the Turkish government created an Alevi-Bektaşi Culture and Cemevi Presidency within the Ministry of Culture and Tourism.
+However, Alevi groups have rejected the government's characterization of Alevi as a cultural practice rather than a religion.